A more ‘chill’ Tom Holland owns the box office as ‘Spider-Man’ star

 Tom Holland, the current big-screen Spider-Man, can count testicular fortitude as one of his super-strengths — no radioactive spider bite needed.

-“There was definitely a little bit of liquid courage involved with that exchange,” Holland recalls.
+“There was definitely a little bit of liquid courage involved with that exchange,” Holland says.
 “People seem to think that I was in these business meetings between these huge tycoons, but I wasn’t.
-I basically just called up one of them and cried on the phone and was like, ‘Please fix this.’
+I basically just called up one of them and cried on the phone and was, like, ‘Please fix this.’
 And he did!”

 The 25-year-old British actor’s love for his popular web-swinging character is obvious when he lays it all on the MCU battlefield as Peter Parker in “Spider-Man: No Way Home.”
 The multiverse-spanning adventure opened with $260 million in North American ticket sales in North America, the second-biggest opening weekend ever, behind only “Avengers: Endgame.”

-With OGs like Robert Downey Jr. and Chris Evans no longer playing superheroes, Holland has arguably become the face of the MCU, though he’ll politely disagree.
+With OGs like Robert Downey Jr. and Chris Evans no longer playing superheroes, Holland arguably is now the face of the MCU, though he’ll politely disagree.

-He counts Zendaya — who like Holland has been acting and performing since childhood — as one person who has been “really instrumental in the sanity that I have right now and the fact that I have not lost my mind.
-It’s an interesting life.”
+He counts Zendaya — who, like Holland, has been performing since childhood — as one person who has been “really instrumental in the sanity that I have right now and the fact that I have not lost my mind.”

 “We’re still at very, very early stages, looking for directors, which is really exciting.
 It’s also very stressful.
 I miss the days where you get a job and just get told who you’re working with.”